olumidebalogun1/SQL-Driven-Insights-into-Retail-Sales-and-Profitability/README.md

 -	I gathered and integrated relevant data tables to establish a strong foundation for in-depth analysis.

 **🛠️ Data Preparation**:
--	I cleaned, standardized, and transformed raw data into a structured, high-quality dataset to ensure accuracy and consistency.
+-	Cleaned, standardized, and transformed raw data into a structured, high-quality dataset to ensure accuracy and consistency.

 **🧩 Data Enhancement**:
--	I engineered calculated variables and key metrics to enrich the dataset, enabling deeper and more meaningful analysis.
+-	Engineered calculated variables and key metrics to enrich the dataset, enabling deeper and more meaningful analysis.

 **🤖 Advanced SQL Analysis**:
--	I leveraged complex SQL queries to uncover key performance drivers, identify patterns, and extract actionable insights.
+-	Leveraged complex SQL queries to uncover key performance drivers, identify patterns, and extract actionable insights.

-By following this structured approach, I ensured data clarity, tackled technical challenges effectively, and transformed raw information into valuable, data-driven insights for informed decision-making.
+By following this structured approach, I ensured **data clarity, tackled technical challenges effectively, and transformed raw information into valuable, data-driven insights for informed decision-making**.

 ## **📊 THE ANALYSIS 1 - 🧹DATA CLEANING & FORMATTING**
-Raw data is often messy and requires refinement before analysis.
-Proper data cleaning ensures accuracy, reliability, and efficiency, leading to better insights and informed decision-making.
+Raw data is often **messy and requires refinement** before analysis. **Proper data cleaning ensures accuracy, reliability, and efficiency, leading to better insights and informed decision-making**.
 Below are the steps I took to prepare the dataset:

-**1️  Removing Special Characters**:
+**1. Removing Special Characters**:
 -	 Eliminated special characters from text fields to ensure data consistency.

-**2️  Standardizing Formats**:
+**2. Standardizing Formats**:
 -	Ensured consistency in date formats.
 -	Formatted numerical values correctly.

-**3️  Removing Duplicates & Outliers**:
+**3. Removing Duplicates & Outliers**:
 -	Identified and removed duplicate records to prevent skewed analysis.
 -	Used statistical methods to detect and handle outliers in the dataset.

-**4️  Handling Missing Values**:
+**4. Handling Missing Values**:
 -	Replaced blank fields with NULL values for proper handling.
 -	Checked for null values and decided on appropriate imputation or removal

-**5️  Removing Unwanted Columns**:
+**5. Removing Unwanted Columns**:
 -	Dropped irrelevant or redundant columns that do not contribute to the analysis

 🔍 SQL queries?
 Check them out here: [Clean and Format_sql](https://github.com/olumidebalogun1/Data-Driven-Strategies-for-Growth-with-SQL-Analytics/tree/main/3.%20Clean%20and%20Format_sql)